kevalsayar/SmartContracts/Solidity/README.md

 ## **Overview**

-This repo contains of smart contracts, each serving a specific purpose in the blockchain ecosystem, brought to life using **Truffle**, which is a development environment, testing framework, and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+This directory contains of smart contracts, each serving a specific purpose in the blockchain ecosystem, brought to life using **Truffle**, which is a development environment, testing framework, and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.

 Note that these are made upgradeable with the help of **OpenZeppelin's Upgrades** library which mainly helps in deploying upgradeable contracts with automated security checks.